josephsaba3/revisi/README.md

-Skill that audits you brand's voice against a design.md/product.md/brand-voice.md document and ranks it based on several metrics:
+Skill that audits your website's content against your brand's voice (inferred or by using design.md/product.md/brand-voice.md document) and ranks it based on several metrics:

 - Brand Fit
 - Audience Fit